Registration & filing

 Who Needs a Trademark Application?

-If you have a brand worth protecting, you need a trademark application.
-Registration is the only way to secure exclusive legal rights to your brand name, logo, or slogan across Australia.
-Without it, you’re relying on common law rights that are expensive and difficult to enforce.
+If your brand matters to you, securing a trademark is essential.
+Registration is the only way to obtain exclusive legal rights to your name, logo, or slogan.
+Without it, you’re left relying on common law rights, which are far more costly and difficult to enforce.

 You’re launching a new business and want to secure your brand name before someone else registers it

-You’ve been trading for years under an unregistered brand and want to formalise your legal protection
+You’ve been operating under an unregistered brand for years and are now looking to secure legal protection.

-You’re expanding your product range or entering new markets and need to cover additional goods and services classes
+You’re expanding your product range or entering new markets and need protection across additional goods and services classes.

 You’ve developed a new logo, tagline, or product name that forms a key part of your brand identity